 Intranasal Drug Delivery: A US Market Report

-Allergic Infections represents the largest therapeutic area of the intranasal drug delivery, as stated by the new market research report on intranasal drug delivery.
-However, growth in the market would be fuelled by applications in Analgesics therapeutic area.
-Increase in the demand for intranasal osteoporosis and analgesic drugs, is expected to be the major growth driver in the market.
-Osteoporosis is also an important application area for intranasal drug delivery.
-As such, future growth of the intranasal osteoporosis drugs market is highly dependent upon regulatory outcomes.
-Overall, new therapeutic areas are emerging for intranasal drugs.
-Some of the major emerging therapeutic application areas for intranasal drugs include sexual dysfunction and Vitamin B12 deficiency.
+Allergic Infections represents the largest therapeutic area of the intranasal drug delivery, as stated by the new market research report on Intranasal Drug Delivery.
+However, growth in the market would be fuelled by applications in analgesics therapeutic area.
+Pain management represents an important therapeutic area, wherein intranasal drug delivery has been met with reasonable success.
+The intranasal route is demonstrated to be as efficient as the intravenous route in delivering pain relieving drugs.
+Empirical studies reveal adequate pain relief when drugs are administered intranasally.
+Several intranasal pain management drugs have been developed for treating postoperative pain, chronic and acute pains (arthritis), and migraines.
 In addition, most of the growth is expected to be derived from new therapeutic applications, such as vaccines.
-The use of intranasal drug delivery in Vaccinations is projected to witness a compounded annual growth rate of 17.9% during the analysis period.
+The use of intranasal drug delivery in Vaccinations is projected to witness a compounded annual growth rate of 11.8% during the analysis period.

-Major players profiled in the report include Aegis Therapeutics LLC, AptarGroup Inc., AstraZeneca Plc., Bayer Consumer Care, GlaxoSmithKline Plc, Ikano Therapeutics Inc., Javelin Pharmaceuticals Inc, Marina Biotech Inc., Novartis AG, OptiNose AS, among others.
+Major players profiled in the report include Aegis Therapeutics LLC, Alza Corporation, AptarGroup Inc., Archimedes Pharma Limited, AstraZeneca Plc., MedImmune Inc., Bayer Consumer Care, Bespak Plc., GlaxoSmithKline Plc, Ikano Therapeutics Inc., Marina Biotech Inc., Merck & Co., Novartis AG, OptiNose AS, Pfizer Inc., Sanofi, Rexam Plc., Unigene Laboratories, among others.

-The research report titled “Intranasal Drug Delivery: A US Market Report” announced by Global Industry Analysts Inc., provides a comprehensive review of the intranasal drug delivery market, current market trends, key growth drivers, recent product introductions, recent industry activity, and profiles of major/niche global as well as regional market participants.
-The report provides annual sales estimates and projections for intranasal drug delivery products (prescription drugs) for the years 2007 through 2015 by the following therapeutic areas - Allergic Infections, Analgesics, Osteoporosis, and Vaccinations.
-Also, a seven-year (2000-2006) historic analysis is provided for additional perspective.
+The research report titled “Intranasal Drug Delivery: A US Market Report” announced by Global Industry Analysts Inc., provides a comprehensive review of the intranasal drug delivery market in the US, current market trends, key growth drivers, recent product introductions, recent industry activity, and profiles of major/niche market participants.
+The report provides annual sales estimates and projections for the US intranasal drug delivery products (prescription drugs) for the years 2009 through 2017 by the following therapeutic areas - Allergic Infections, Analgesics, Osteoporosis, and Vaccinations.
+Also, a six-year (2003-2008) historic analysis is provided for additional perspective.

 About Global Industry Analysts, Inc.